-NOTE 3 - NONCURRENT ASSETS
+NOTE 4 - NONCURRENT ASSETS

-Leased Asset
+Leased Assets

-The CDA implemented GASB 87 re: leases in 2022 and recognized a leased asset for its office space at the amount of the initial measurement of the corresponding lease liability.
-The leased asset is being amortized on a straight-line basis over the remaining 12.5-year life of the lease; annual amortization amounts are \$183,636.
-Leased asset consisted of the following at December 31, 2023:
+In accordance with GASB 87, the CDA recognizes a leased asset for its office spaces at the amount of the initial measurement of the corresponding lease liability.
+The leased assets are being amortized on a straight-line basis over the remaining life of the leases; future annual amortization amounts are approximately \$308,000.
+The following table summarizes lease asset activity for the year ended December 31, 2024: